SDSC-Cali-Coders/Legato/README.md

 presentation.
 For this reason, all code pushed to main is stable and (mostly) bug free.

+#### <u> Hotfix </u>
+The Hotfix/maintenance branch is used to quickly make changes to the main branch.
+The branch is forked directly off of main, and once a hotfix is complete, a pull request should be made to merge this branch directly with main.

 #### <u> Develop </u>
 The develop branch is intended to be an integration branch for completed features.
 Once a feature is completed, its associated branch will be merged with